Liquidity ratios explained: types, formulas and examples

 Is 2 a good liquidity ratio?

-For the current ratio, a value of 2 is often considered healthy.
-It suggests you have $2 of current assets for every $1 of current liabilities.
-However, a 'good' ratio depends on your industry and business model.
-A very high ratio might even suggest you're not using your assets efficiently.
+Yes, a current ratio of 2 is generally considered healthy.
+It means you have $2 of current assets for every $1 of current liabilities.
+However, the ideal ratio depends on your industry.
+A very high ratio might suggest you're not using assets efficiently.

 What does a liquidity ratio of 2.5 mean?

-A current ratio of 2.5 means your business has 2.5 times more current assets than current liabilities.
-This is generally seen as a strong, healthy position, indicating you have a significant cushion to cover your short-term obligations.
+A current ratio of 2.5 means you have $2.50 in current assets for every $1 of current liabilities.
+This indicates a strong position with significant cushion to cover short-term obligations.

 How often should I calculate liquidity ratios?

-It's a good practice to calculate your liquidity ratios monthly.
-This allows you to track trends over time and spot potential cash flow issues before they become serious problems.
-Calculating them at the same time each month provides the most consistent view.
+Calculate your liquidity ratios monthly.
+This lets you track trends over time and spot potential cash flow issues early.
+Calculate at the same time each month for the most consistent view.

 Can liquidity ratios predict cash flow problems?